geoffwi40/CleaningDataProject/README.md

 2. Each measurement on a different row

 So the steps were:

-Pre-requisites - Bfeore the real work was done, firstly the activityu names and feature names were loaded, then followed by the training and test data sets.
-Just the main data sets and labels were loaded, for the pusposes of this project, the raw inertial data sets were ignored as they were not required
+Pre-requisites - Before the real work was done, firstly the activity names and feature names were loaded, then followed by the training and test data sets.
+However, just the main data sets and labels were loaded, the raw inertial data sets were ignored as they were not required

 1. In each case for the test and train data sets respectively, the subject Id's, activities and measeurments were combined column wise to produce one data set each.
 The resultant two sets were then combine row wise to leave one overall data set.
 This full data set then had the column names applied
 2. This next step identified the feature columns that had the term "mean()" or "std()" in their column name and then used this to fileter out any featuyre columsn that didn't match this